 This can lead to bad choices based on misguided advice from inexperienced webmasters.

-We take a different approach, basing our recommendations on real-world WordPress hosting performance testing as well as price, service, and support comparisons.
+We take a different approach, basing our WordPress hosting reviews on real-world WordPress hosting performance testing as well as price, service, and support comparisons.

 We want to provide a true comparison and recommendations based on data, in addition to our years of experience in the trenches.

-If you have any questions or thoughts you'd like to share please comment at the end of the article.
+If you have any questions or thoughts you'd like to share about our WordPress hosting reviews, please comment at the end of the article.

-These are the 12 best WordPress hosting companies, ranked according to our own in-house performance testing.
+These are the best WordPress hosting companies in 2023, ranked according to our own in-house performance testing.
 These rankings are also weighted in consideration of each hosts overall service offering, support and pricing.

 Click the View Plans link to see the full range of plans available for that host, or Full Review to see the full and comprehensive details of our expert review and performance testing, as well as reviews from other users of that host.

-We update our best WordPress hosting recommendations based on regular testing.
+We update our best WordPress hosting recommendations for 2023 based on regular testing.

 We make these recommendations based on their entry-level shared hosting plans which are ideal for small to medium-sized WordPress websites.

-For the longest time, we used WP Engine for this website, but a few months ago we decided to make the switch to WPX Hosting.
+For the longest time, we used WP Engine for this website, but a year ago we decided to make the switch to WPX Hosting.

 If anything I think the site is now running better than it was on WP Engine.